You are here

 ESSER II expenditures are coded with WUFAR project 163.
 ESSER II claim payment revenues are coded with WUFAR source 730, in the same fund as the original expenditures that were claimed.
 Although best practice is to align grant expenditures and revenues in the same fiscal year, it is too late to record grant revenues back to June 30, 2020.
 Discuss with your auditor how ESSER II activities are recorded and considered for compiling your LEA’s Schedule of Expenditures of Federal Awards (SEFA).

-ESSER II funds are not subject to a supplement-not-supplant requirement, and use of funds is very flexible.
-However, ESSER II funds are subject to the Education Department General Administrative Regulations (EDGAR) and the federal government’s Uniform Grant Guidance (UGG), including the requirement that spending be necessary and reasonable.
+ESSER II funds are not subject to a supplement, not supplant requirement.
+However, ESSER II funds are subject to the Education Department General Administrative Regulations (EDGAR) and the federal government’s Uniform Grant Guidance (UGG), including the requirement that expenditures are necessary to implement the grant objectives (to prevent, prepare for, and respond to COVID-19 including its impact on students' academic, social, emotional, and mental health needs) and costs must be reasonable and allocable to the grant.
+See the US Department of Education's ESSER grant FAQ (Updated December 2022) for more information about allowed costs.

 Applications

-Applications were made available in WISEgrants in April 2021.
+Applications opened in WISEgrants in April 2021.
 DPI consultants review applications in the order they are received.
 LEAs can claim funds as soon as their applications are approved.

 Removing Barriers to Participation